66% of Millennials Don't Know When Tax Day Is

 Nearly half of millennials report to have experienced stress, or even lost sleep, over filing taxes.
 Interestingly, 12 percent more men than women.

-“It’s clear from the results that a lot of millennials aren’t as confident as they could be when it comes to tax season, and as a result, could be hurting their overall return,” said Meg Sutton, director with H&R Block.
+“It’s clear from the results that a lot of millennials aren’t as confident as they could be when it comes to tax season, and as a result, could be hurting their overall return,” said a spokesperson for H&R Block.
 “Paying someone to do them for you can be a good way to relieve some headache, and according to the survey, a third of millennials already know this.”

 The vast majority (82 percent) of millennials believing filing taxes to be at least somewhat complicated, with one in five of that (21 percent) believing it to be very complicated.